Phidippus apacheanus Chamberlin and Gertsch, 1929

 Basis for Listing

-Phidippus apacheanus (a species of jumping spider) is a common species in the southern United States, from Florida to California.
+Phidippus apacheanus (a species of jumping spider) is a common species in the southern United States from Florida to California.
 However, it appears to be of local occurrence north of 30° to 35°N latitude.
 The species' late maturing dates (August/September) probably plays a role in limiting its distribution further north.
 It is rare in the Upper Midwest, known only from a few locations in southwestern Wisconsin and southeastern Minnesota.
 In Minnesota, the species is limited to undisturbed native prairie, a rapidly diminishing habitat type (Minnesota's Remaining Native Prairie).
 Phidippus apacheanus has been collected at just three sites in the state, the most recent being from 2010.
-Becaue the habitat for this species in Minnesota is so rare and vulnerable, P. apacheanus was listed as a special concern species in Minnesota in 1996.
-Special concern spider species are those known from three or more sites in Minnesota but with significant range restrictions or particular habitat associations that make their populations appear vulnerable from a conservation standpoint.
+Becaue the habitat for this species in Minnesota is so rare and vulnerable, P. apacheanus was listed as a species of special concern in 1996.

 In Minnesota, P. apacheanus is known only from the southeastern corner of the state (The Blufflands) in dry prairie, a diminishing habitat type (Minnesota's Remaining Native Prairie).
 Elsewhere, the species has been found in a variety of open habitats including sagebrush flats in Utah.